 Gender nonconformity is the second most popular search term that leads people to Science of Eating Disorders.
 (After “science of eds” and beating “science of eating disorders”.)
 Not far behind are variants of “FtM/MtF/transsexual/transgender” combined with “eating disorder/anorexia/bulimia”.
 That’s telling.
 It means there is little information on this topic.
 And it is not just that there’s too little information available to the public – there are only a handful of published studies in the peer-reviewed literature.

 One study (which I discussed in my previous post: Gender Nonconformity, Transsexuality and Eating Disorders) published by Vocks et al (2009), compared disordered eating patterns, body image disturbances and self-image scores among trans women and men (131 participants in both groups) and cis female and male controls as well as to females with eating disorders.

-Overall, they found disordered eating patterns reported by trans women and trans men were in the middle of those diagnosed … Continue reading →
+Overall, they found disordered eating patterns reported by trans women and trans men were in … Continue reading →